severinbeauvais/CodeChallenge8-repo2/README.md

 This repository contains the following documentation:
 * This file (README.md)
 * The Apache License 2.0 file (LICENSE)
-* The original Code Challenge Notice, Instructions & Rules file (CODE_CHALLENGE.md)
+* The original Code Challenge Notice, Instructions & Rules file (docs/CODE_CHALLENGE.md)
-* Kirsten's user flow diagram
+* Kirsten's user flow diagram (docs/TBD)
-* An architecture diagram and explanation
+* An architecture diagram and explanation (docs/TBD)
-* A test scripts file
+* A test scripts file (docs/TBD)
-* etc..
+* TBD...

 Also, when the API is running, the API documentation is available at http://localhost:3000/api/docs/.

-This repository contains 2 code projects:
+This repository contains the following components:
-1. [API](API) - this is the API (back end server) component of the application
+1. [API](API) code project - this is the API (back end server) component of the application.
-2. [UI](UI) - this is the UI (front end) component of the application
+1. [UI](UI) code project - this is the UI (front end) component of the application.
+1. [Keycloak](docker/keycloak) - Docker image to run Keycloak locally.

 ## How to install, build and run

 In order to run this application, you need to launch the following:
 1. MongoDB (see API documentation for details)
-2. API component
+1. API component
-3. UI component
+1. UI component
-4. Keycloak
+1. Keycloak (optional)

-## Run without Keycloak

-## API
+There are 3 modes that this web application can be run:

+### Default environment

+Not production and Keycloak not enabled.
+This is basically a local 'develop' environment (and is 'admin' user).

+### 'Keycloak' environment

+Not production but uses Keycloak.
+This can be used locally when the Keycloak Docker image is loaded.

+Before starting the API project, set a system environment variable `KeycloakEnabled` to `false`.

+Before starting the UI project, set environment.ts variable `KeycloakEnabled: false`.

+### 'Prod' environment

+Production code and uses Keycloak.
+This is for deployment to a cloud host and requires access to a Keycloak service (eg, provided by DevExchange group).

-  Set a system environment variable `KeycloakEnabled` to `false`.
+Before starting the API project, set a system environment variable `KeycloakEnabled` to `false`.

-## UI
-  Set environment.ts variable `KeycloakEnabled: false`.
+Before starting the UI project, set environment.ts variable `KeycloakEnabled: false`.